 Figure 17.
-Point Cloud
+Resulting Point Cloud

-The 2D images are exported in .JPG format.
-The point cloud is exported as an .OBJ file utilizing the sample code in the ZED SDK examples.
+The 2D images are exported in JPG format.
+The point cloud is exported as an OBJ file utilizing the sample code in the ZED SDK examples.
 However, to make the data easier to manipulate in later sections of the project, custom code was written to extract the point cloud data into a basic text file that only includes the X, Y, Z coordinates of the points and the R, G, B color values.

 The custom point cloud extraction with the use of the ZED SDK was also useful in providing point cloud with greater quantity of points.
-Figure ____ shows a point cloud generated with the native export point cloud code in the SDK rendered in Mesh Lab on the right, compared to a point clouded generated with the custom point cloud formatting code rendered with Open 3D on the left.
+Figure ____ shows a point cloud generated with the native export point cloud code in the SDK rendered in Mesh Lab on the right, compared to a point cloud generated with the custom point cloud formatting code rendered with Open 3D on the left.